Errata

 A number of readers have reported issues when running the labs.
 Some of these are due to errors, which are listed below.
 Others are due to changes made to Python packages since the labs were developed.

 Here we show how to create and operate a Conda environment, which we recommend using to run the labs.
 The Resources page contains updated versions of all of the labs.
-We will update these as needed.
+We will continue to update these as needed.

 Please try out the Conda environment, and the updated versions of the labs available on the Resources page, before reporting a possible erratum.